10 Best IoT Cloud Platforms 2021

 As these devices start to become connected, we need a place to send, store, and process all of the information.
 Setting up your own in-house system isn’t practical anymore.
 The cost of maintaining, upgrading and securing a system is just too high, and there are some great services available.

-There are already plenty of cloud services available for your personal information. any of these companies are trying to position themselves as leaders in the Internet of Things revolution.
+There are already plenty of cloud services available for your personal information.
+All of these companies are trying to position themselves as leaders in the Internet of Things revolution.
 Over the next 5-10 years, we will witness a bloody battle for market share.

 So which is the best IoT software?
 As with every IT system or service, different IoT solutions have their advantages and disadvantages.
 Here is a comparison of the major players, to get an idea of what is on offer at the moment.

 Here’s a list of 10 best IoT platforms available today.

 1. Amazon Web Services IoT Platform